nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.2.1 Add meeting: `addMeeting`

-Adds a new meeting to MyInsuRec.
+Add a new meeting to MyInsuRec.
 DATE should be in DD-MM-YYYY format and TIME should be in 24-hour format.

 Format: `addMeeting i/INDEX d/DATE t/TIME dn/DESCRIPTION`

-* Adds a meeting.
+* Add a meeting.
 * A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.

 Examples: